 Kowloon Station Development

-Farrells won a design competition for the largest station on the line, Kowloon Station, which serves both the Tung Chung Line and the Airport Express.
+Farrells designed the largest stop on the line, Kowloon Station, which serves both the Tung Chung Line and the Airport Express.
 It resembles an airport terminal more than a conventional metro station, incorporating in-town check-in counters, baggage handling and screening systems, as well as programmatically complex facilities for interchange to franchised buses, minibuses, taxis, and private coaches.